theatre-js/theatre/packages/playground/README.md

 # The playground

 The playground is the quickest way to hack on the internals of Theatre.
 It also hosts our end-to-end tests.
-It uses a build setup that builds all the related packages in one go, so you _don't_ have to run a bunch of build commands separately to start developing.
+It uses a build setup (see the live-reload esbuild server in [./devEnv/build.ts](./devEnv/build.ts)) that builds all the related packages in one go, so you _don't_ have to run a bunch of build commands separately to start developing.

 ## Directory structure